 Free weekly linen/towel change

 Central London Location

 Nell Gwynn Chelsea Accommodation provides high quality serviced apartments for visitors to rent in London, whether here on vacation or business.

 Nell Gwynn House, an iconic local landmark, is an art-deco building located on Sloane Avenue in the heart of the fashionable and prestigious Royal London borough of Kensington and Chelsea.
 The apartments are perfectly placed to explore the designer boutiques, restaurants and museums of Kensington, Chelsea and Knightsbridge as well as being only 10 minutes away from the West End and the City of London and 3 stops from Buckingham Palace.

 All our apartments are individually furnished to a high standard with fully equipped kitchens and bathrooms to ensure that your stay in London is comfortable and homely.
 You choose the apartment that you’d like to rent and stay in – we do not allocate.
 Apartments are available for rental of up to 13 weeks at a time with long-stay discounts for bookings of 1 week or more.
-Free Wi-Fi is included in the rental price along with a complimentary welcome pack, weekly clean, linen and towel change.
+Free Fast Wi-Fi is included in the rental price along with a complimentary welcome pack, weekly clean, linen and towel change.
 A daily maid service can be arranged upon request.

 We are owned and operated by the owners of apartments in Nell Gwynn House.

 Nell Gwynn House was designed in 1936 and built in 1937 at the height of the art deco period by prolific architect of the time, G. Kay Green.
 Kay Green was not only interested in creating a building with aesthetic appeal, he was also concerned that each flat should have maximum light and the best use of available space within.